 *If students are having trouble visualizing how to model this, ask them how a dog walks and how you and another person could demonstrate that.
 You could even pick a volunteer and ask the class to make suggestions (left side then right side, front then back, left front – right back then right front – left back).

 Spoiler alert: Insects crawl using a tripod movement, the front and back left leg will be touching the ground and the middle leg on the right side will be touching the ground.
 Then it alternates.
 Your students may not all come to this conclusion, but I use this exercise as a basic “observation and communication” science practice.
 This year I plan to do this as a first-day activity so students in biology start on day one doing science.
-You can also shorten the activity and skip the video production aspect.
+You can also have students upload a video of their group movements to a CMS.

 As an extension, you can talk about Rhex, the 6 legged robot (hexapod) whose design was inspired by insects.
 This type of movement has been shown to be stable on rough terrain.